 \subsubsection{Minimalist Pre-training}

-Consistent with our design philosophy, the pre-training phase exclusively employs standard cross-entropy loss without auxiliary objective functions.
-It should be noted that given the extreme scale of pre-training data, we adopt in-batch negative sampling — where candidate items are dynamically selected from the current mini-batch — rather than full corpus ranking.
-This implementation significantly accelerates pre-training while maintaining competitive performance (empirical evidence shows excessive irrelevant negatives provide negligible learning signals).
-The optimization objective \emph{w.r.t.} $u_k$:
+The pre-training phase uses only standard cross-entropy loss, without auxiliary objectives.
+Given the scale of pre-training data, we adopt in-batch negative sampling instead of full-corpus ranking to improve efficiency.
+The objective \emph{w.r.t.} $u_k$ is:

-where $B$ denotes the size of mini-batch. $\tau > 0$ as a temperature factor.
+where $B$ is the mini-batch size and $\tau > 0$ is the temperature.